Inputs

 ]

-For the values used in the value option.
-If you want to display a different label name for the ID, add the JSON Path for the other object.
-For example, the name object.
+For the values used in the value option, if you want to display a different label name for the ID, add the JSON Path for the other object in the label field (for example, the name object).

 Example: